balapriyac/From-Thoughts-to-Words-and-Beyond/count-your-blessings.md

 <br>
 Live well, therefore,<br>
 Starting this very day, this very moment,<br>
-For this time, will not come ever again!<br>
+For this time will not come ever again!<br>
 Life is a celebration; not an ensemble of struggles and misfortunes!😊<br>
 <br>
 \- By Bala Priya C